daianna-glez/Biclustering/README.md

-# Biclustering
+# Biclustering analysis

 ## Description
-This work accomplishes a CC biclustering analysis with real expression data from differentially expressed genes using **biclust**
+This work was done as part of an undergraduate project at LCG - UNAM.
+It performs CC biclustering on real expression data from differentially expressed genes using *biclust* R package.
-R package.

 ## Motivation
-Biclustering has been proved to be efficient discovering co-expressed and co-regulated genes, however, whether it is a good approach to obtain clusters of DE genes with samples where they show similar expression values with respect to the others, remains challenging.
+Biclustering has been proved efficient at discovering sets of co-expressed and co-regulated genes, however, its performance on similarly expressed genes it's left to be tested.

 ## System requirements
 No system requirements needed.